alphagov/rp-onboarding-tech-docs/source/pages/saml/samlWorks.rst

    * :ref:`matching cycles <ms_matchcyles_diagram>`
    * :ref:`create user accounts <ms_cua_diagram>`"

+1. The user initiates the Verify process from their browser.

+2. The government service sends a JSON authentication request to the Verify Service Provider (VSP)

-1. The government service sends a SAML authentication request to the GOV.UK Verify hub.
+3. The VSP returns a SAML authentication request to the government service, which forwards it to the GOV.UK Verify hub.
 The request indicates that a user wants to access the service and needs to prove their identity using GOV.UK Verify.

  .. image:: step1.svg
      :alt: Diagram showing a SAML authentication request signed by the government service

-2. The GOV.UK Verify hub prompts the user to select an identity provider to authenticate them.
+4. The GOV.UK Verify hub prompts the user to select an identity provider to authenticate them.
 The GOV.UK Verify hub forwards the SAML authentication request to the chosen identity provider.

  .. image:: step2.svg
       :alt: Diagram showing a SAML authentication request signed by the hub

-3. The chosen identity provider authenticates the user based on the required :ref:`level of assurance <gloss_loa>`.
+5. The chosen identity provider authenticates the user based on the required :ref:`level of assurance <gloss_loa>`.
 The identity provider then sends a SAML response to the GOV.UK Verify hub:

  .. image:: step3.svg
       :alt: Diagram showing a SAML response signed by the identity provider.
 It contains an authentication context assertion signed by the identity provider and encrypted for the hub.
 It also contains an identity assertion signed by the identity provider and encrypted for the hub.